paesanilab/MB-Fit/configuration_generator/README.md

 **Configuation file format:**
 ```
-[file_input]
+[files]
-input_geometry_path =	h2o.xyz     *the .xyz file containing the starting geometry*
+input_geometry_path =	h2o.xyz     | the .xyz file containing the starting geometry

+output_path =           outputs/    | the path to output all produced files
+# OPTIONAL: default value = outputs/

 [molecule]
-charge =		        0           *the charge of the molecule*
+charge =		        0           | the charge of the molecule
+# OPTIONAL: default value = 0

-multiplicity =		    1           *the spin multiplicity of the molecule*
+multiplicity =		    1           | the spin multiplicity of the molecule
+# OPTIONAL: default value = 1

 [config_generator]
-random =		        Q           *whether a Q(uasirandom) or P(suedorandom) sequence is to be used*
+random =		        Q           | whether a Q(uasirandom) or P(suedorandom) sequence is to be used
+# OPTIONAL: default value = Q

-num_configs =		    128         *the number of configurations to generate*
+num_configs =		    128         | the number of configurations to generate

-geometric =		        false       *whether or not a geometric progression is to be used for temperature T and A*
+geometric =		        false       | whether or not a geometric progression is to be used for temperature T and A
+# OPTIONAL: default value = false

-linear =		        true        *whether or not a linear progression is to be used for temperature T and A*
+linear =		        true        | whether or not a linear progression is to be used for temperature T and A
+# OPTIONAL: default value = true

 [model]
-method =		        blyp        *the calculation model method to use*
+method =		        blyp        | the calculation model method to use
-basis =			        cc-pvdz     *the calculation model basis to use*
+basis =			        cc-pvdz     | the calculation model basis to use

 [program]
-code = 			        psi4        *which quantum chemistry code to use for the calculations*
+code = 			        psi4        | which quantum chemistry code to use for the calculations
+# OPTIONAL: default value = psi4

-memory = 		        1GB         *the amount of memory to allocate to the selected code*
+memory = 		        1GB         | the amount of memory to allocate to the selected code
+# OPTIONAL: default value = 1GB

-num_threads = 		    2           *the number of threads to run on for the selected code*
+num_threads = 		    1           | the number of threads to run on for the selected code
+# OPTIONAL: default value = 1
 ```

+**Note:**
+In the section `[files]`, the parameter `optimized = true` indicates that the supplied goemetry is already optimized, and thereby skips the optimization step.
+In the section`[files]`, including the parameter `input_normal_modes = filepath` uses the normal modes provided by the file and skips the frequency calculation step.

 ## Outputs
 All files are prefixed with `name_code_model_basis`.